Kingdom of Bithynia: Roman client kingdom

-First Mithridatic War (89–85 BCE)
+First Mithridatic War (89–85 BC)

 Relations between Bithynia and Rome soured during the reign of Nicomedes II's son and successor Nicomedes III over the influence over the central Anatolian kingdom of Cappadocia.

 Becoming king in 127 BC, Nicomedes III conquered Paphlagonia along the Black Sea and began to expand his influence over the Roman ally of Cappadocia.
-In 116 BCE, the Cappadocian king Ariarathes VI was murdered by the Cappadocian noble Gordius on orders from King Mithridates VI of Pontus.
+In 116 BC, the Cappadocian king Ariarathes VI was murdered by the Cappadocian noble Gordius on orders from King Mithridates VI of Pontus.
 Mithridates VI then installed his sister Laodice of Cappadocia, Ariarathes VI's widow, as regent over for the infant Ariarathes VII, ensuring Pontic control over Cappadocia in the process.

 Nicomedes III sought to take advantage of the political power vacuum in Cappadocia, invaded the kingdom, and refused to recognize the infant Ariarathes VII as Cappadocia's legitimate ruler.
 Laodice, mother of Nicomedes III's deceased wife Nysa, then married Nicomedes III to secure his hold over the kingdom.
 Mithridates VI swiftly invaded Cappadocia to prevent Nicomedes III from claiming the throne, expelled Nicomedes III, restored his nephew Ariarathes VII to the Cappadocian throne, and returned Cappadocia to Pontus' sphere of influence.

-Following a rebellion in by Cappadocian nobles in 97 BCE against Pontic control, both Nicomedes III and Mithridates VI sent emissaries to Rome in 95 BCE asking the Republic to intervene in their struggle for dominance over the kingdom.
+Following a rebellion in by Cappadocian nobles in 97 BC against Pontic control, both Nicomedes III and Mithridates VI sent emissaries to Rome in 95 BC asking the Republic to intervene in their struggle for dominance over the kingdom.
 The Roman Senate did not side with either party, however, and demanded both to withdraw from Cappadocia and ensure its independence.

-The next year, in 94 BCE, Nicomedes III died and was succeeded by his son, the pro-Roman Nicomedes IV of Bithynia, as king.
-In 93 BCE, ignoring Rome's command to not interfere with Cappadocia's independence, soldiers from the Kingdom of Armenia under Tigranes the Great, son-in-law of Mithridates VI, invaded and conquered Cappadocia at the behest of the Pontic king.
-With Cappadocia secured, Mithridates VI invaded Bithynia, defeating Nicomedes IV in 90 BCE, annexing his kingdom.
+The next year, in 94 BC, Nicomedes III died and was succeeded by his son, the pro-Roman Nicomedes IV of Bithynia, as king.
+In 93 BC, ignoring Rome's command to not interfere with Cappadocia's independence, soldiers from the Kingdom of Armenia under Tigranes the Great, son-in-law of Mithridates VI, invaded and conquered Cappadocia at the behest of the Pontic king.
+With Cappadocia secured, Mithridates VI invaded Bithynia, defeating Nicomedes IV in 90 BC, annexing his kingdom.

 Nicomedes IV sought the protection of Rome.
 Upon arriving in Italy, the Senate sent a delegation to Pontus, demanding Mithridates restore Nicomedes IV to his throne.
 Though the Social War was still raging in Italy, Rome was able to successfully restore both kings due to the Republic's growing influence in the region.

 Once restored to his throne, the Senate encouraged Nicomedes IV to raid Mithridates VI's territories.
-Mithridates VI invaded Bithynia in 88 BCE, again forcing Nicomedes IV to flee to Rome.
+Mithridates VI invaded Bithynia in 88 BC, again forcing Nicomedes IV to flee to Rome.
 In response to the ousting of Nicomedes IV and Mithridates VI's growing power, the Senate declared war against Pontus and sent the Consul Lucius Cornelius Sulla east to defeat Mithridates VI.
-Rome's victory over Mithridates VI in 85 BCE and the subsequent Treaty of Dardanos secured Rome as the major power in Anatolia, restored Nicomedes IV to his throne, and further brought Bithynia into closer ties with the Republic.
+Rome's victory over Mithridates VI in 85 BC and the subsequent Treaty of Dardanos secured Rome as the major power in Anatolia, restored Nicomedes IV to his throne, and further brought Bithynia into closer ties with the Republic.